 The Best Guitar Cleaning And Maintenance Kit

-Elagon saved me a lot of trouble when they put out their fantastic guitar maintenance kit, which you can also find on Amazon.
+Elagon saved me a lot of trouble with their fantastic guitar maintenance kit, which you can also find on Amazon.
 I had individual guitar cleaning products from random and different brands, and I had Allen wrenches that just kept going missing, kind of like my guitar picks.
-I always try to throw them in my guitar case, but I digress.
+I always tried to remember to throw them in my guitar case to try to prevent them from disappearing into the void, but I digress.

-With their kit, I am always able to have all (or most) of my guitar accessories in one spot where I can easily find it.
-I’m probably a bit more conscious about my stuff, but I think the nice case that it comes with really helped with my problem of always misplacing things.
+With their kit, I am always able to have all (or most) of my guitar maintenance accessories in one spot where I can easily find them.
+I’m probably a bit more conscientious about where I put my stuff these days, but I think the nice case that it comes with really helped with my problem of always misplacing things.

 Let’s take a look at some of the goodies that you get with the best guitar cleaning kit of all time: